cjgdev/midi-markdown/docs/cli-reference/compile.md

 **Tips for faster compilation**:
 1. Use `--no-validate` (only for development)
-2. Use `midimarkup check` for syntax-only checks
+2. Use `mmdc check` for syntax-only checks
 3. Break large files into sections with `@import`
 4. Use `@loop` to reduce source file size